kavon/atJIT/README.md

 #### Option 1 — Polly Knobs *(recommended)*

-In order for the tuner to make use of powerful loop transformations via [Polly](https://polly.llvm.org/), you'll need to download and build an out-of-tree version of LLVM + Clang + Polly by simply running the following:
+In order for the tuner to make use of powerful loop transformations via [Polly](https://polly.llvm.org/), you'll need to download and build an out-of-tree version of LLVM + Clang + Polly.
+We have automated this process with a script, which you can use in the following way:

 ```bash
 mkdir llvm